 Siegert Group

-Identifying brain function has primarily concentrated on how environmental signals are encoded within a complex neuronal network—the impact of the immune system was mostly overlooked.
-The Siegert group focuses on how neurons and microglia interact with each other and how malfunctions within this relationship affect neuronal circuit formation and function in health and disease.
+Identifying brain function has primarily concentrated on how environmental signals are encoded within a complex neuronal network—the impact of glia cells embedded within this network has mostly been overlooked.

 On this site: